Adjusted Owner Benefit

 Rental Adjustments to Owner Benefit if Seller Keeps Property

 Many business owners choose to pay themselves as W2 employees.
 The owner’s salary is considered an economic benefit to the owner, and it is considered standard practice in most industries to have one active or working owner.
 The salary paid to this owner is then part of the adjusted owner benefit.
-Working business owners with special skills and which a buyer can not replace by their own labor may not fully include their own salary as a part of adjusted owner benefit.
-Instead, the owner’s replacement cost must be determined and weighed against the salary paid to the owner in the financial statement.
+Some buyers can not replace working owners with special skills or licenses.
+In such instances, not all of the owner’s salary should be included as a part of the adjusted owner benefit.
+Instead, the owner’s replacement cost must be determined and compared to the salary paid to the owner in the financial statement.
+The added back portion is the difference between the salary paid to the owner and their replacement cost.

 Salaries for Owners’ Family Members Must Be Adjusted

-If a business has multiple working owners or working family members of the owner, then it is not typically considered standard practice to include all of their salaries as a part of the adjusted owner benefit.
-Buyers can not be expected to replace more than one working owner or working family member by themselves, and would need to incur labor replacement costs in order to do so.
-The salary expenses (for everyone but the owner) on the company’s financial statement must be adjusted to reflect the costs to replace the labor of everyone but the owner.
-If anyone receiving a salary is not actually working in the business, then such labor costs are entirely considered to be an owner benefit (as the owner is deriving economic benefit from giving someone of their choosing salaries out of the business).
+If a business has multiple working owners or family members of the owner, then only the salary of one working owner should be considered an add-back when adjusting the owner benefit.
+Buyers can not be expected to replace more than one working owner by themselves, and would need to incur labor replacement costs in order to do so.
+The salary expenses for family members or multiple owners (except one owner) must be adjusted to reflect the costs to replace their labor.
+If anyone receiving a salary is not actually working in the business, then such labor costs are entirely considered to be an owner benefit.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today at 561-827-1181 for a FREE evaluation of your business.